jmps967/jmps967/README.md

 Achievements:
 - Successfully completed 3 years Global Leadership program of Kantar called **Rising Leader**.
-- Successfully completed "Global Certification in Data Science, **INSAID**
+- Successfully completed **Global Certification in Data Science**, INSAID.

 Passionate professional and love to deep dive in data.
 Data science and Machine learning practitioner and AI enthusiasm.
 By Nature keen to research and explore untapped areas.